-To read and play guitar chords, you must learn how to read chord boxes and then how to play your guitar chords.
+To read and play guitar chords, you must learn how to read chord charts and then how to play your guitar chords.

 Tabs are a special way of writing music for the guitar.
 They are a visual representation of your guitar strings.
-They help you know where to put your fingers during a guitar lesson.
+They help you know where to put your fingers during many a guitar lessons.

 On a chord box, you can see three key bits of information:

-The combination of these three factors can describe any chord, and therefore boxes are a bit more complex than guitar tabs.
+The combination of these three factors can describe any chord, and therefore charts may seem immediately a bit more complex than guitar tabs.

 The numbers 1, 2, 3 and 4 correspond to the fingers on your left hand and tell you how the chord should be shaped.

-For example, if you see a III on a chord box, you know that the chord starts on the 3rd fret on the neck.
+For example, if you see a III on a chord box, you know that the chord starts on the third fret on the neck.

-If there’s no roman numeral, but the double line for the nuts is there, that means that the chord should be played at the very end of the neck.
-This is common for the main major and minor chords on the guitar.
+If there’s no Roman numeral, but the double line for the nuts is there, that means that the chord should be played at the very top of the neck.
+This is common for the main major and minor chords on the guitar (the open chords!).

-It’s also the base note which gives the chord its name.
+It’s also the bass note which gives the chord its name.

-If you want to quickly progress to playing chords and recreating pieces of your favorite music, there are a few key chord boxes that you need to study, practice, and learn by heart.
+If you want to quickly progress to playing chords and recreating pieces of your favorite music, there are a few key chord charts that you need to study, practice, and learn by heart.